Coming soon

 Names, email addresses, IP addresses… They gross us out!
 We'll go to great lengths not to know you or what you do on the Internet.

-Possibly the world's most transparent VPN
+Possibly the world's most transparent VPN service

 We follow top industry security standards